deeplint/deepscanner/aws/README.md

 DeepScanner integrates seamlessly with [DeepLint](https://deeplint.com), the cloud linting tool, to help you easily build custom policies to validate your cloud environments.

+## AWS Package

+AWS package collects and processes the resources from Amazon Web Service.